ByteArena/doc.bytearena.com/content/guides/aiming-shooting/index.md

 $ ba build
 ```

-For our agent to shoot at another agent, there need to be more than one agent on the map.

-We'll spawn our agent 4 times.
-To do so, we can simply add `--agent` 3 more times in the `ba train command`:
+This time we need another agent to shoot at.
+We will spawn our agent four times.
+To do so, we can simply add `--agent` three more times in the `ba train command`:

 ```bash
 $ ba train -agent powerful-jennet -agent powerful-jennet -agent powerful-jennet -agent powerful-jennet
 ```

-Here's what it should look like in your browser at <http://localhost:8080/arena/1>
+Here is what it should look like in your browser at <http://localhost:8080/arena/1>.

 {{<youtube-async Oeunh0hOkbM>}}